Robinhood is a stock brokerage that hopes to bring commission free trades of stocks to the masses.

 It's an app-only brokerage that offers $0 commission trades on stocks – no minimums, no maintenance fees, and a streamlined interface that is intuitive to use.

 When they first came on the scene, I immediately thought of Zecco.
 Zecco was a brokerage founded in 2006 that promised commission free trades too.
-The free trades got more and more restrictive, first everyone had free trades.
-Then you had to have a minimum account balance, $25,000 if memory serves me correctly.
-Eventually, there were limits on how often you could trade until 2012 when they were acquired by TradeKing.
+The free trades got more and more restrictive.
+At the start, everyone had free trades.
+Then you had to have a minimum account balance of $25,000.
+Eventually, there were limits on how often you could trade until TradeKing acquired them in 2012.

 It felt like the business model of free trades was defying the laws of mathematics.